arbasli2/Zim-Scripts/README.md

 add the following line to a new costum tool:

-* under linux:
+* under linux: if the file is in for example home directory

    ~/showNewFiles.py %n 10

-* under windows: if it is in a path for example "c:"
+* under windows: if the file is in for example "c:"

    python c:\showNewFiles.py %n 10